Andrew Campbelton NQ Access to Nursing (SWAP)

 NQ Access to Nursing (SWAP) student Andrew Campbelton reflects on his time at West Lothian College.

 For Andrew Campbelton, the journey back into education has been fuelled by a desire to professionally develop in a subject area very close to him.

 The 29 year old from Livingston recently completed the NQ Access to Nursing course at West Lothian College.

 The course is run in conjunction with the Scottish Widening Access Programme (SWAP).
-SWAP supports access to higher education for adult learners at colleges across Scotland and is a proven route into hundreds of degree courses at partner universities.
+SWAP supports access to higher education for mature students at colleges across Scotland and is a proven route into hundreds of degree courses at partner universities.

 “I had several jobs within warehousing and the financial sector after leaving school and while it would be a little harsh to describe them as dead end jobs, they offered no progression route to me.
 I wanted to push myself, I didn’t want to be in a comfort zone just plodding along and I knew I had much more to offer.”

 Andrew knew a care based course was something he wanted to pursue after helping a family member previously: